 - To enliven the creative economy of Bethlehem, by enhancing partnerships between local businesses and the art community.

 - To promote and established emerging artists, as well as public access to the arts.

 - To celebrate creativity and community in our town and region.

 Come… be a part of it!

-Initially founded in 2012 as an extension of Cultivate Contemporary Dance Festival, Bethlehem ArtWalk has taken a life of its own.
+Initially founded in 2012 as an extension of Cultivate Contemporary Dance Festival, Bethlehem ArtWalk has taken a life of its own and since become part of the roster of annual events orchestrated by Bethlehem Events.
 From the very beginning, this much-loved festival been the collaboration of two passionate Bethlehem residents committed to enriching the community they care so much about.

 Angel Larcom, Co-Director

 Owner of Larcom Studios, a marketing, web, and graphic design studio, that also offers photography, videography, and fine art services, Angel began creating in earnest in 1998 and has been keeping a national clientele happy since 2004.
 In addition to overseeing the daily operations of her business, she is also the co-founder and director of 42 Maple Contemporary Art Center, executive director and founder of Bethlehem Events, board member at Tarleton Castle Arts, and marketing manager at North Country Community Radio.
 For as long as she can remember, Angel has been nourished by the process of creating something where nothing had previously existed, and her favorite kind of projects are fledgling businesses.
 She says she is in a “constant state of hyper-creativity”.